statsig-io/docs/docs/feature-gates/test-gate.md

 3. Using the **Diagnostics** tab in the Statsig console

 ### 1. Using Test Gate
-To validate that your feature gate using the built-in Test Gate tool,
+To validate your feature gate using the built-in Test Gate tool,
 - Log into the Statsig console at https://console.statsig.com
 - On the left-hand navigation panel, select **Feature Gates**
 - Select the feature gate that you want to validate